kauefraga/node-typescript-server/README.md

 Look at [the .env.example](.env.example).

+- `PORT`: the HTTP server port number (default: 3333).

 > [!NOTE]
 > Currently, i am using Node 18.17.1, therefore i choose `dotenv` package to load environment variables because it's the most stable solution.
 If you are reading it in the future (20.8.x LTS or above), consider removing `dotenv` and using [`node --env-file=.env`](https://nodejs.org/api/cli.html#--env-fileconfig).

+## 🏗 Architecture and codebase

+It's a monolithic application and you should keep it like that for this boilerplate.

+Below you can see an explanation of the codebase:

+- `src` - It's where our code lives.
+  - `core` - Specifications and business rules will be here.
+  - `http` - The HTTP thing (server, API, ...) will go here.
+  - `infra` - Infrastructure stuff, such as database, migrations, cache...
+- `core/domain`
+  - `entities/models/schemas` - Definitions of our entities (User, Book, Post, Pet, etc...).
+  - `repositories` - Interfaces and implementations of repositories.
+  - `usecases` - Use cases of our application.

 ## ⭐ Recommendations

+The following list has some suggestions, remember that you don't need to follow them strictly, as the codebase specifications.

-- I suggest you to write git commit messages following [Gitmoji](https://github.com/carloscuesta/gitmoji) and [Conventional Commits](https://www.conventionalcommits.org).
+- I suggest you to write git commit messages following [Gitmoji](https://github.com/carloscuesta/gitmoji) and/or [Conventional Commits](https://www.conventionalcommits.org).
 - Also, configure a linter to make your codebase more consistent.
 Here's [a guide for eslint setup](docs/eslint.md).

 <!-- fazer/procurar um middleware simples de limite de requisições